 The fuel filter (in both petrol and diesel vehicles) prevents contaminants from entering the fuel injectors.
 In petrol vehicles fuel filters can often last the lifetime of the vehicle, however diesel engines operate with a much higher fuel pressure when injecting fuel into the combustion chamber.
 As a result, fuel filters should be changed more frequently for diesel engines to protect the injector pump and prevent a decrease in engine performance.
 Clogged fuel filters can also cause starting problems.

 Top-up all fluids

 As part of the full service package, all other fluids will be checked and fully topped up where necessary.
 This includes a full refill of screenwash, as well as a top up of power steering & brake fluid.
 Low brake fluid can cause a reduced responsiveness when pressing the brake pedal, so this is a vital check that must be made.
-Engine coolant will also be checked and topped up required.
+Engine coolant will also be checked and topped up if required.

-Tyre Pressure & Tread Depth Check
+Tyre Pressure & Tread Check

 Road tyres contain deep tread patterns which allow for safe driving during wet weather, however over time the tyre's available tread will naturally wear down.
 The deep channels allow surface water to pass through and keep the rubber tyre in contact with the ground.
 A worn tyre has reduced capacity to channel surface water, which means your vehicle's ability to hold the road during wet weather significantly decreases.
-In the UK, the legal minimum tyre tread depth is 1.6mm within the center three-quarters of the tyre.
+In the UK, the legal minimum tyre tread depth is 1.6mm within the centre three-quarters of the tyre.
 As part of the full service package, tyre tread depth will be recorded for your reference and tyre pressures will be checked and set in accordance with the manufacturers recommended specification.